agilesolutions/demo/README.md

 # The beauty of Jenkins Pipelines and Docker, simply all you need

 Just one of these tutorials to run jenkins pipelines on blueocean in Docker containers.
 Just to show how easy things can be.
-No need of proprietary solutions like OpenShift together with S2I.
+No need for proprietary solutions like OpenShift together with S2I.

 * Jenkins Pipelines and Groovy
 * Jenkins [Docker agents](https://jenkins.io/doc/book/pipeline/docker/)